i-dot-ai/redbox/README.md

 Redbox Copilot is a retrieval augmented generation (RAG) app that uses Claude 2 to organise, categorise and summarise civil service documents.
 It's designed to handle a variety of administrative sources, such as letters, briefings, minutes, and speech transcripts.

+> ⚠️ **This project is in active development and a work in progress.
+The repo is getting regular additions so be sure to check back regularly for updates.**

 - **Better retrieval**.
 Redbox Copilot increases organisational memory by indexing documents
 - **Faster, accurate summarisation**.
 Redbox Copilot can summarise reports read months ago, supplement them with current work, and produce a first draft that lets civil servants focus on what they do best